 Early Drop Off: Parents are expected to drop off their children at the Early Birds program no earlier than 7:30 AM.
 There is no early drop off.

-Late Pick Up: Parents are expected to pick up their children no later than 6:00 PM (ASK, Holiday Care, and Summer programs), depending on the programs in which their child is enrolled.
-If the parent arrives later than these times, a late fine of $15.00 per 15-minute increment will be charged.
+Late Pick Up: Parents are expected to pick up their children no later than 6:00 PM, depending on the programs in which their child is enrolled.
+If the parent arrives later than this time, a late fine per child, per 15-minute increment will be charged.
 After two late pick-ups, it is considered chronic.
 Chronic lateness is grounds for cancellation of childcare.

 Early Dismissal: When schools are scheduled for an early dismissal for parent/teacher conferences or other staff workshops, HTSACC provides child care from school dismissal until 6 PM.
 If your child is regularly enrolled for After School Kids on a day that the early dismissal falls on, no additional steps need to be taken.
 If your child DOES NOT attend After School Kids on the day of the early dismissal, but you need to use the program, you must contact the HTSACC office to confirm we can accommodate the drop in.
-There is an additional fee of $45 per child for the additional day of attendance.
+There is a drop in fee for the additional day of attendance.
 Children cannot be signed in and out on conference days or for any other reason.
 If you sign them out of the program for the day, they may not return.

 Safety, Health & Nutrition

 Sanitary Considerations: All children attending the Hanover Township School Age Child Care programs must be fully toilet trained at registration.
-If a situation arises that changes that status, the program may require the child to wear protective undergarments.
-If a child continues to have incidents involving toileting and we are not able to develop a toileting plan that meets both the needs of the program, the child and the parents/guardians, HTSACC may require that the child be removed from the program/s until the situation is corrected.
 Please note: HTSACC staff will not accompany any child in the program into the bathroom.
 If a child needs to change their clothing, the child will change themselves.
 Parents should provide an extra set of clothing to be kept in the backpack.
 Should a situation arise that requires parent/guardian assistance, the parent/guardian will be notified immediately and be expected to pick their child/ren up as quickly as possible.

 Chronic Health Conditions: Please let us know if your child has any chronic illness, such as severe allergies or diabetes, on your registration paperwork.
 Any child registered with a chronic illness will have a care plan prepared by the school nurse.
 The school nurse will review the care plan procedures with the staff members, but the only medication that the HTSACC staff can administer is a prescribed EpiPen